Alan Jones (drummer): The 1980s: early tours and New York

 After moving to Boston in 1980 Jones graduated from the Berklee College of Music where he studied with the jazz drummer Alan Dawson.
 During this time he spent two summers at the Banff Center for the Fine Arts in Canada and also made appearances in his home town of Portland.
 Jones moved to New York City in 1984 and as a tenant of the same Brooklyn apartment building as Jim Pepper and bassist Ben Wolfe, where he organized many jam sessions.

 In 1985 while still in New York City, Jones met Canadian Saxophonist Phil Dwyer and they both performed as members of the David Friesen trio, a tenure which lasted into the next decade.

 1988—1995: Europe

 In 1988, Jones moved to Europe splitting his home between Vienna and Paris.
-This led to Jones sharing leadership and compositional duties with band mates in The Fensters and performing at Europe's leading jazz festivals.
+This led to Jones sharing leadership and compositional duties with bandmates in The Fensters and performing at Europe's leading jazz festivals.
 This also coincided with tours of England, France, Germany, Belgium, the Netherlands, Austria, Hungary, Spain, Portugal, Italy and the Czech Republic.

 During his time in Europe, Jones also continued to tour with The David Friesen Trio throughout the U.S. and extensively up and down the West Coast as well as additional dates in Canada with Kenny Wheeler.
 During this time Jones made a number of recordings with this group including David Friesen's well received 1989 release Other Times, Other Places.

 In the early 1990s Jones continued to perform with Friesen as a member of his quartet with saxophonist John Gross and Trumpeter Gary Barone.